-FIC FIG 13 Extract from Landscape & Visual Sensitivity Analysis VP OS Grid High Sensitivity Medium Sensitivity no. reference Description 1 SU 15745 91115 Public footpath crossing north/north-west g Castle Hill, looking 2 SU 15467 90819 Field gateway on Burytonorth-west own Lane, looking 3 SU 15577 90733 Blunsdon Cemetery, looking south-east 4 SU 15250 90832 Field gateway on Churchway, looking north- west 5 SU 14264 92064 South-east end of Little Rose Lane, looking south-east 6 SU 15714 90242 Public footpath heading south-east from Broadbush, looking south-east 7 SU 16093 90748 Public footpath on Stubb's Hill, looking east and south 8 SU 15979 89880 Public footpath to north of Kingsdown Lane, looking northeast 9 SU 14933 90926 Junction of Back Lane and Ivy Lane, looking north
+F FIG 12 Extract from Landscape & Visual Sensitivity Analysis VP OS Grid High Sensitivity Medium Sensitivity no reference Description 1 SU 15745 91115 Public footpath crossing Castle Hill, looking N/NW 2 SU 15467 90819 Field gateway on Burytown Lane, looking N 3 SU 15577 90733 Blunsdon Cemetery, looking SE 4 SU 15250 90832 Field gateway on Churchway, looking NW 5 SU 14264 92064 South-east end of Little Rose Lane, looking SE 6 SU 15714 90242 Public footpath heading south-east from Broadbush, looking SE 7 SU 16093 90748 Public footpath on Stubb's Hill, looking E & S 8 SU 15979 89880 Public footpath to north of Kingsdown Lane, looking NE 9 SU 14933 90926 Junction of Back Lane & Ivy Lane, looking N

 - 7.18.
 Much of the BENP area is located on a ridge giving rise to a number of views over extensive countryside as well as being visible from many sides. - 7.19.
 The Heritage trail provides a number of views both into and out of the village. - 7.20.
 To encourage any development, through the VDS, even at individual house level, to be cognisant of the valued views into and out of the village and the approaches from the West, North and East as detailed in the VDS, Character Assessments (Appendix C).
 Also to preserve those views where they are panoramic or only glimpsed between buildings; - 7.21.
 This policy supports the Midvale Ridge statement SEO1 which seeks to ensure maintaining of "the extensive views across the surrounding country side." - 7.22.
-Key views have been identified which link into and form a crucial element of the Blunsdon Heritage trail. (see ii) - 7.23.
+Key views have been identified which link into and form a crucial element of the Blunsdon Heritage trail. - 7.23.
 Both Conservation Area Appraisals refer to the importance of views.
-That for the main village identifies specific views (see the map 7) while that for Lower Village states:
+That for the main village identifies specific views (see the FIG 11) while that for Lower Village states: